cran/officer/README.md

 In a PowerPoint document, one can set a slide as selected and reach a particular shape (and remove it or add text).

 The file generation is performed with function `print`.

+### import PowerPoint document in a data.frame

+Function `pptx_summary` read and import content of a PowerPoint document into a tibble object.
+The function handles paragraphs, tables and images.

 ### Tables and package `flextable`